famished-tiger/Macros4Cuke/README.md

  that are closer to the business logic.

 See also the working examples in the ```features/``` folder.
-These feature files are also published on the [Relish website](https://www.relishapp.com/famished-tiger/macros4cuke/docs)
+Nicely formatted documentation extracted from these feature files is also available on the [Relish website](https://www.relishapp.com/famished-tiger/macros4cuke/docs)

 ## Setup ##
 ### Pre-requisites ###